 - 1. Place the display assembly on a clean and flat surface. - 2.
 Align and place the palm-rest and keyboard assembly on the display assembly. - 3.
 Using the alignment posts, close the display hinges. - 4.
 Replace the two screws (M2.5x4) and (M2x3) that secure the left-display hinge to the system board. - 5.
 Replace the two screws (M2.5x4) that secure the right-display hinge to the system board. - 6.
 Connect the display cable on to the connector on the system board and adhere the tape to the system board.

-- 1. Install the WLAN card.

-- 2. Install the battery.

-- 3. Install the base cover.

-- 4. Follow the procedure in after working inside your computer.
+- 1. Install the WLAN card. - 2.
+Install the battery (3-cell or 4-cell) based on the configuration. - 3.
+Install the base cover. - 4.
+Follow the procedure in after working inside your computer.

 Removing the display assembly - discrete